 - Do physical therapy: This type of surgery is deep and the hip is a complex area.
 It’s important your hip is assessed and checked to plan the optimum recovery.
 Good therapists will give you pain management strategies, an exercise program, address your biomechanics, range, strength and core.

-If you think you may be a candidate for total hip replacement surgery, call Spectrum Orthopaedics at (330) 305-0838 to request an appointment.
+If you think you may be a candidate for total hip replacement surgery, call OrthoUnited at (844) 469-2663 to request an appointment.